oasis-tcs/openc2-ap-pf/oc2pf.md

 #### 2.3.5.1 Update file
 The 'update file' Command is used to replace or update files such as configuration files, rule sets, etc. Implementation of the update file Command is OPTIONAL.
 OpenC2 Consumers that choose to implement the 'update file' Command MUST include all steps that are required for the update file procedure such as retrieving the file(s), install the file(s), restart/ reboot the device etc. The end state shall be that the firewall operates with the new file at the conclusion of the 'update file' Command.
 The atomic steps that take place are implementation specific.

-Table 2.3-2 presents the valid options for the 'update file' Command.
-OpenC2 Producers and Consumers that choose to implement the 'update file' Command MUST NOT include options other than the options identified in Table 2.3-2.
+Table 2.3-2, Command Arguments Matrix, presents the valid Arguments for the 'update file' Command.
+OpenC2 Producers and Consumers that choose to implement the 'update file' Command MUST NOT include Arguments other than the one identified in Table 2.3-2.

 OpenC2 Producers that send the 'update file' Command: